 Clarissa Lindsey’s Human Rights Advocacy

-What’s most perplexing is how this incident squares with Ms. Lindsey’s human rights advocacy background.
+How this incident squares with Ms. Lindsey’s human rights advocacy background is most perplexing.

 Her professional biography emphasizes compassion and understanding, yet her actions, in this case, suggest a willingness to potentially harm a minority-owned business and its employees based on what appears to be an incorrect assumption about political beliefs.

-Should someone file a grievance with the Attorney Grievance Commission, the consequences could range from mandatory ethics training to formal reprimands.
+Should someone file a grievance with the Attorney Grievance Commission, based on Lindsey’s unverified public allegations that she aimed at Mucho Gusto, the consequences could range from mandatory ethics training to formal reprimands.

 But perhaps the more significant impact would be on her practice itself.